branpk/cogsim/README.md

 3 = still (12)
 ```

+The values in `rng` are the ones used by the cog, so should be in the range -6...6.

 The rest of the variables should be self-explanatory.

 The input format is pretty lenient.
 White space doesn't matter (including new lines), and you can separate the values